jake-bladt/lablab/fsharp/readme.md

 # F# Lab

-Functional programming in the .net ecosystem.
+Functional programming in the .net framework.